dwavesystems/demos/README.rst

 Access to a D-Wave system must be configured, as described in the `dwave-cloud-client <http://dwave-cloud-client.readthedocs.io/en/latest/reference/intro.html#configuration>`_ documentation.
-A default solver is required.
+Only API endpoint and API token are required.
+The first available DW_2000Q solver will be used by default.

 Running the Demo
 ----------------

-To run the demo, execture one of the following two commands:
+To run the demo, execute one of the following two commands:

 A. Local CPU Execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~